Before Leaving America, The Language, and What to Pack

 Also, this is not a handicap friendly city as everything is uphill and the floors are not level.

 I would not shop in this medina.
-It’s total tourist trap and most things in the shops are imported from other cities.
+It’s a total tourist trap and most things in the shops are imported from other cities.
 Unless you see someone making a product himself, I would just avoid buying anything.
 But really that’s it.

 I personally avoided the drugs.
 But that was a personal choice.